- Ages 4+

 Carlisle Treasure Hunt Trail has not told us about their dining options.

-Carlisle Treasure Hunt Trail has not told us if they are fully wheelchair friendly.
+No, Carlisle Treasure Hunt Trail is not wheelchair friendly.

 Yes, Carlisle Treasure Hunt Trail have stated they are pushchair friendly.